leonardoadame/quickwit/.github/ISSUE_TEMPLATE/documentation_request.md

 -->

+Leonardo
 ## My documentation idea

 Use this section to give a description of what your enhancement is about.

 Examples:

-> I would like to add how to configure MinIO storage for Quickwit:
+> I would like to add how to configure MinIO storage for Quickwit:App **What do you all think?**
->

-**What do you all think?**
 👍 I would love to see it!
 🚀 I would love to help!